GourSE/telegram_bot/README.md

 ### ***To run the script***

-install python
+- install python

-put your bot token in 'config.cfg'
+- put your bot token in 'config.cfg'

-put admin chat ID or user ID in 'config.cfg'
+- put admin chat ID or user ID in 'config.cfg'

-install modules in 'requirements.txt'
+- install modules in 'requirements.txt'

-run 'support_bot.py'
+- run 'support_bot.py'

 ### ***How does it work***

-if a user send a message to the bot, it'll forward it to the chat ID you inserted in 'config.cfg' the chat ID can be both your own user ID(your user ID is your chat ID) or a group chat ID
+if a user send a message to the bot, it'll forward it to the chat ID you inserted in 'config.cfg'

+the chat ID can be both your own user ID(your user ID is your chat ID) or a group chat ID

-to reply to the user, you will have to reply to the forwared message your message will be sent to the user directly
+to reply to the user, you simply reply to the forwared message

+your message will be sent to the user directly